 At the heart of the PYP framework are the five essential elements of knowledge, skills, attitudes, concepts and action.
-The PYP supports students to develop the following attributes: inquirer, thinker, communicator, knowledgeable, risk taker, principled, caring, open minded, balanced and reflective.
+The PYP supports students to develop the following attributes: inquirer, thinker, communicator, knowledgeable, risk-taker, principled, caring, open minded, balanced and reflective.
 As recommended by the IB, ISZL has also established and made explicit the desired learner outcomes and conceptual understandings within each subject domain.
 The ISZL learner outcomes and conceptual understandings clarify the key experiences and learning of children at each grade level or stage of development.
 These are informed by diverse national standards from around the world.
 Teachers at ISZL plan and reflect collaboratively, using these guidelines, to respond to student interest while considering local contexts and global events and challenges.
 They suggest and construct learning engagements, which are relevant to students and their needs and interests.

-The grade level and phase specific understandings and outcomes, along with more information on the essential elements of the PYP, can be found in the parent grade level handbooks.
+The grade level and phase-specific understandings and outcomes, along with more information on the essential elements of the PYP, can be found in the parent grade-level handbooks.

 The Primary Years Programme (PYP) is a transdisciplinary curriculum that draws skills and content from different subject areas together into Units of Inquiry.
 Each Unit of Inquiry invites the students to uncover significant, lasting and transferable understandings that are considered valuable for life.
 These enduring concepts are called Central Ideas.

 Each class, from Grade One upwards, addresses six Units of Inquiry per year, which generally run for about six weeks.
 Early Years 1, Early Years 2 and Kindergarten engage with either four or five units per year which generally run for longer periods, across the whole year or semester.
 Together these units represent ISZL’s Programme of Inquiry.
-The current ISZL Programme of Inquiry is available from the PYP Coordinator and also in the parent grade level handbooks and makes clear the broad and balanced learning experiences of our students.
+The current ISZL Programme of Inquiry is available from the PYP Coordinator and also in the parent grade curriculum handbooks and makes clear the broad and balanced learning experiences of our students.